ma23m017/CS6910-Deep-Learning-2/PART_B/README.md

 2. Freezing upto k layers and fine tuning the rest
 3. Freezing the rest

 After that I have done the process by freezing 70, 80 and 90 percent of the layers and also printed the validation acccuracies for different run count.
+After running what I observed is that I am getting validation accuracies around 70% in 5-6 epochs only, from here we can say that the pre trained model is more effecient than the model we trained from scratch.